An alternative approach to train neural networks using monotone variational inequality: Experiments

-\subsection{Setup and Comparison Metrics}
+\textit{Networks with more than three layers, using CNN and GNN} (Sec. \ref{sec:ogb} and \ref{sec:img}): We compare \SVI{} and SGD on node classification for large graphs and image classification.
+The node classification task uses one large-scale realistic node classification dataset from the Open Graph Benchmark \citep{hu2020ogb}.
+The image classification uses the MNIST \citep{MNIST} and CIFAR-10 \citep{CIFAR10} datasets.
+In particular, the results show that \SVI{} yields improved efficiency during the initial stages of training and reaches competitive overall training performances.

-\textit{Setup.} All implementation are done using \Verb|PyTorch| \citep{NEURIPS2019_9015} and \Verb|PyTorch Geometric| \citep{Fey/Lenssen/2019} (for GNN).
-To ensure fair comparison, we carefully describe the experiment setup.
-In particular, the following inputs are \textit{identical} to both \SVI \ and SGD in each experiment. \begin{itemize}[noitemsep,topsep=0em] \item Data: (a) the size of training and test data (b) batch (batch size and samples in mini-batches). \item Model: (a) architecture (e.g., layer choice, activation function, hidden neurons) (b) loss function. \item Training regime: (a) parameter initialization (b) hyperparameters for backpropagation (e.g., learning rate, momemtum factor, acceleration) (c) total number of epochs (d) acceleration techniques (e.g., BN). \end{itemize} In short, all except the way gradients are defined are kept the same for each comparison---our proposed \SVI \ backpropagates gradients with respect to hidden input and transform the gradient back to parameter domain, whereas SGD do so with respect to parameters in each hidden layer.
+\subsection{Setup and comparison metrics}

-\textit{Comparison metrics.} For a random feature $X\in \R^{n\times C}$, where $n$ is the number of graph nodes and $C$ is the input dimension, let the true (or predicted) model be $\EE[Y|X,\Theta]\in \R^{n\times F}$ (or $\EE[Y|X,\widehat \Theta]$), where $F$ is the output dimension.
-Given $N$ realized pairs $\{(X_i,Y_i)\}_{i=1}^N$ where $N$ denotes either the training or test sample size, we employ the following metrics for various tasks.\footnote{We one-hot encode $Y_i$ in multi-class classification to make sure certain operations are well-defined.} { } For GCN model recovery We let $p=2$ or $\infty$ in \eqref{eq:l_p_para_err} and \eqref{eq:l_p_model_err} and when $p=2$, compute the relative error using $\|\Theta\|_p$ or $N^{-1}\sum_{i=1}^N\sum_{j=1}^n \|\EE[Y_i|X_i,\Theta]_j\|_p$ on the denominator.
-In addition, all results are averaged over three random trials, in which features $X_i$ are redrawn for simulated example and networks re-initialized.
-We show standard errors in tables as brackets and in plots as error bars.
-Partial results are shown due to space limitation, where Appendix \ref{sec:experiment_appendix} contains the extensive results.
+\textit{Setup.} All implementation are done using \texttt{PyTorch} \citep{NEURIPS2019_9015} and \texttt{PyTorch Geometric} \citep{Fey/Lenssen/2019} (for GNN).
+To ensure a fair comparison, we carefully describe the experiment setup.
+In particular, the following inputs are \textit{identical} to both \SVI{} and SGD in each experiment. \begin{itemize}[noitemsep,topsep=0em] \item Data: (a) the size of training and test data (b) batch (batch size and samples in mini-batches). \item Model: (a) architecture (e.g., layer choice, activation function, hidden neurons) (b) loss function. \item Training regime: (a) parameter initialization (b) hyperparameters for backpropagation (e.g., learning rate) (c) total number of epochs. \end{itemize} Thus, all except the update directions for parameters are kept the same for a fair comparison: our \SVI{} uses $F_l(\theta_l)$ in Algorithm \ref{alg:SVI} and SGD uses the gradient of the loss with respect to parameters.